 Boone Hall, which dates back to 1861, is one of the oldest working plantations in the United States.
 Once known for cotton and pecans, they still grow crops such as strawberries, pumpkins, and tomatoes.
 The Antebellum plantation, which is on the National Register of Historic Places, is known for it’s “Avenue of Oaks,” which is a 3/4 mile stretch of 68-year-old giant live oaks draped with Spanish moss.
 While it’s making the news lately because Blake Lively and Ryan Reynolds had their wedding there, it has also appeared on Days of Our Lives and The Notebook.

 Woman Getting Married Says:

-The plantation is obviously gorgeous.
+The venue is obviously gorgeous.
 I mean, who wouldn’t want to get married in a place with 68-year-old oaks?
 One of the biggest issues with strictly outdoor venues (or partially covered) such as these is that it gets pricey…and fast.
 Because there is limited electricity, it means you have to bring most things in, such as a kitchen for the caterers and all the stuff that goes along with it.
 That means they’ll normally charge you more than if you were getting married in a place that was equipped with a kitchen already.
 However, with a rustic and historical location like this, you’ll save money on decor vs. a plain banquet room that needs a lot of design.
 Another positive note is that this venue is only 7 miles from downtown Charleston, which is a huge bonus for couples looking for a destination wedding spot that has a ton of charm to offer out of town guests.
 I’ve never been to Charleston but it’s on top of my list!
 Overall, this venue is worth checking out.